C&ENVENG 7079 - Water Engineering & Design

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Apply pipeline network theory to the analysis of simple systems (pipes in parallel, and pipes in series) and looped systems (using the Hardy-Cross method); 2 Apply the steady-state theory of pumps to the analysis of pumping systems (e.g. pump and system curves, operating points, dimensionless numbers, affinity laws); 3 Employ hydraulic distribution network software (e.g. EPANET 2.0) for the simulation of complex pipe systems (involving pipes, pumps, reservoirs, valves, storage tanks and time varying demands); 4 Apply water engineering design principals to a semi-structured design problem (e.g. design of transmission, storage, and distribution system to satisfy comsumer demands, and hydraulic performance criteria) and produce a comprehensive design report; 5 Explain the fundamental physics of water hammer, and the application of mathematical techniques to analyse water hammer events (i.e. wave speed calculations, Joukowsky pressure rise, and the method of characteristics); 6 Apply open channel flow theory to the analysis of gradually varied flow scenarios (prismatic and compound channels), hydraulic structures (weirs, spillways, and sluice gates), hydraulic jumps and channels involving a series of prismatic sections and hydraulic structures; 7 Complete laboratory experiments on a range of hydraulic systems (flume, pump system, and pipe/minorloss system), and employ appropriate hydraulics theory to analyse measured data.
+1 Apply pipeline network theory to the analysis of simple systems (pipes in parallel, and pipes in series), the three-reservoir proble and looped systems (using the Hardy-Cross method); 2 Explain and apply the steady-state theory of pumps to the analysis of pumping systems (e.g. pump and system curves, operating points, efficiency curves, dimensionless numbers, affinity laws); 3 Employ hydraulic distribution network software (e.g. EPANET 2.0) for the simulation of complex pipe systems (involving pipes, pumps, reservoirs, valves, storage tanks and time varying demands by extended period simulation); 4 Apply water engineering design principlesto a semi-structured design problem (e.g. design of transmission, storage, and distribution system to satisfy comsumer demands, and hydraulic performance criteria) and produce a comprehensive design report; 5 Explain the fundamental physics of water hammer, and the application of mathematical techniques to analyse water hammer events (i.e. wave speed calculations, Joukowsky pressure rise, and the method of characteristics); 6 Apply open channel flow theory to the analysis of gradually varied flow scenarios (prismatic and compound channels), hydraulic structures (weirs, spillways, and sluice gates), hydraulic jumps and channels involving a series of prismatic sections and hydraulic structures; 7 Undertake laboratory experiments (physical or virtual depending on COVID-19) on a range of hydraulic systems (flume, pump system, and pipe/minorloss system), and employ appropriate hydraulics theory to analyse measured data.